SpiritSeal/retroperm/README.md

 # Retroperm
-A platform-agnostic system resource usage deduction library for retroactively generating "permissions" used by executable programs from their compiled binaries.
+A platform-agnostic rule-based system resource usage deduction library for retroactively generating "permissions" used by executable programs from their compiled binaries.

+In other words: A library to figure out what system resources (specific files, network call targets, IO, etc.) any executable (.exe, ELF, etc) may attempt to use when run.
+Define rules for the resources you would like to monitor as privacy violations and `retroperm` will return potential violations of those rules.

 ## Usage